 My nature craft Pinterest board is full of ideas for kids outdoor crafts, nature play suggestions, nature projects for kids, and crafts with nature as the theme.

 You might also like to check out my posts on 60 fun things to do in the garden with kids and inspiring quotes about nature.
-I’ve also got free printable bucket lists full of ideas for spring, summer and autumn outdoor activities for kids.
+I’ve also got free printable bucket lists full of ideas for spring, summer, autumn and winter outdoor activities for kids.